 The tribunal found the couple to be validly married.
-It noted that they had given consistent and complementary evidence on the ure of the relationship and their commitment to each other, uding the care of their Australian citizen child.
-The tribunal therefore satisfied that at the time of application and of decision, the applicants had a mutual commitment to a red life as husband and wife to the exclusion of all others, and the relationship was genuine and continuing.
-The tribunal nonconsidered whether there were compelling circumstances acting the sponsor, and it accepted the evidence from both on the applicants about the effect that the separation, and visa refusal had had on the applicant.
+It noted that they had given consistent and complementary evidence on the

+The MRT decided 21 distinguished talent applications in 2012-13; 33% were decided in favour of the applicant The MRT decided 1,426 partner refusal cases in 2012-13; 53% were decided in favour of the applicant ure of the relationship and their commitment to each other, uding the care of their Australian citizen child.
+The tribunal therefore satisfied that at the time of application and of decision, the applicants had a mutual commitment to a red life as husband and wife to the exclusion of all others, and t the relationship was genuine and continuing.
+The tribunal n considered whether there were compelling circumstances acting the sponsor, and it accepted the evidence from both the applicants about the effect that the separation, and visa or the applicants about the effect that the separation, and visa refusal had had on the applicant.
 The tribunal found that these were compelling circumstances and that the wife therefore satisfied the criteria for the grant of the visa.